Why Study Languages and Literatures at PLU?

 Opportunities for Languages Majors

 Fulbright Scholarships.
-As of 2010, 72 PLU Languages and Literatures students have won the coveted and prestigious Fulbright scholarship with an all expenses-paid post-graduate year abroad for research and/or teaching.
+As of 2014, 85 PLU students have won the coveted and prestigious Fulbright scholarship with an all expenses-paid post-graduate year abroad for research and/or teaching and 61 of those (72%) were Languages and Literatures students!

 Unique Language Opportunities.
 While on-campus coursework in the language of choice is the foundation for the PLU Languages major or minor, many other opportunities are available to students that enhance their undergraduate learning experience and nourish global citizenship.